bd-at-jollyrogerlabs/util/README.md

 - iterable_buffer_set: wrapper around a structure similar to iovec that allows iteration and insertion.

 ###Under Development/Coming Soon
+Use of variadic templates with unitsafe to implement optional function arguments in a position-independent style similar to "named" arguments in other languages.

 Application of variadic templates to create new interfaces for interacting with databases.